1. DEFINITIONS - As used herein, the following terms shall have the meanings set forth below:

 (c) The indemnification set forth in Section 12(a) shall not apply and Buyer shall indemnify Seller and hold it harmless from all liability or expense (including costs of suit and attorney’s fees) if the infringement arises from, or is based upon Seller’s compliance with particular requirements of Buyer or Buyer’s customer that differ from Seller’s standard specifications (Custom Product) for the Product, or modifications or alterations of the Product, or a combination of the Product with other items not furnished or manufactured by Seller.

-(d) Buyer agrees that Seller shall not be liable for any collateral, incidental or consequential damages arising out of patent infringement.
+(d) Buyer agrees that Seller shall not be liable for any collateral, punitive, incidental or consequential damages arising out of patent infringement.

 (e) The foregoing states the entire liability of Seller for patent infringement.